vitest-dev/vitest/docs/guide/browser/index.md

 npx vitest --browser.name=chrome --browser.headless
 ```

+By default, Vitest will automatically open the browser UI for development.
+Your tests will run inside an iframe in the center.
+You can configure the viewport by selecting the preferred dimensions, calling `page.viewport` inside the test, or setting default values in [the config](/config/#browser-viewport).

 ## Headless

 Headless mode is another option available in the browser mode.
 In headless mode, the browser runs in the background without a user interface, which makes it useful for running automated tests.
 The headless option in Vitest can be set to a boolean value to enable or disable headless mode.

+When using headless mode, Vitest won't open the UI automatically.
+If you want to continue using the UI but have tests run headlessly, you can install the [`@vitest/ui`](/guide/ui) package and pass the --ui flag when running Vitest.

 Here's an example configuration enabling headless mode: